 18. Sweet Potatoes

 Eating sweet potatoes can be an easy fix for packing in the nutrients for your diet.
-They’re not only loaded with complex carbohydrates and phytochemicals, sweet potatoes are an excellent source of fiber, beta-carotene, as well as multiple vitamins.
+They’re not only loaded with complex carbohydrates and phytochemicals, but sweet potatoes are also an excellent source of fiber, beta-carotene, as well as multiple vitamins.
 Considering vitamin A is the most important vitamin for protecting your vision and keeping your eyesight strong, numerous studies have drawn a parallel between the consumption of this sweet vegetable and healthy eyes.

 It is low in calories, and packed with antioxidants and anti-cancer benefits – tomatoes can be considered a triple threat when it comes to fruits.
 They’re also high in lycopene, which may promote cardiovascular health and helps prevent skin from sun damage.
 Research published in the journal of Cancer Epidermal Biomarkers Prevention shows that regular consumption of this power fruit can help lower the risk of prostate cancer in men.

 The best way to eat dairy and lose weight?
-Research points to yogurt as more potentially more powerful than milk.
-Numerous studies have linked the consumption of yogurt to better digestive health as well as an overall lower percent of body fat.
+Research points to yogurt as being potentially more powerful than milk.
+Numerous studies have linked the consumption of yogurt to better digestive health as well as an overall lower percentage of body fat.
 Make sure to check the labels as certain yogurts contain a lot of sugar.
 So your best bet may be to buy plain Greek yogurt.